The importance of pollinators in the natural world cannot be overstated.

 19. Nasturtium

-With edible flowers and leaves and vibrant colors, nasturtiums make a great addition to your home garden for you and the pollinators.
+With edible flowers and leaves, as well as vibrant colors, nasturtiums make a great addition to your home garden for you and the pollinators.

-These bee-friendly plants grow from seeds in most climates and flower in the summer through late fall.
-But they will need full sun to thrive properly.
+These bee-friendly plants grow from seed in most climates and bloom from summer through late fall.
+However, they require full sun to thrive properly.

 Purchase nasturtium seeds online.